Our People

 IFM Certified Practitioner IFM Certified Practitioner

-Dawn Borromeo Beaulieu, MD, is an associate professor of medicine in the Division of Gastroenterology, Hepatology and Nutrition at Vanderbilt University Medical Center (VUMC).
-She is board certified in internal medicine and gastroenterology, with an expertise in the field of inflammatory bowel disease (Crohn’s disease, ulcerative colitis, and the treatment of severe recurrent Clostridum difficile).
-She has been caring for patients at Vanderbilt since 2009.
+Dawn Borromeo Beaulieu, MD, FACG, AGAF, is a professor of medicine in the Division of Gastroenterology, Hepatology, and Nutrition at Vanderbilt University Medical Center (VUMC).
+She is board certified in internal medicine and gastroenterology, with an expertise in the field of inflammatory bowel disease (Crohn’s disease, ulcerative colitis).
+She has been caring for patients at Vanderbilt since 2009 and is part of the multi-disciplinary team at the Vanderbilt IBD center, which encompasses medical, nutrition, and mental health care for over 15,000 IBD patients across the country.

 In 2019, Dr. Beaulieu created the first dedicated functional medicine inflammatory bowel disease clinic in the country.
 She is focused on creating group and one-on-one models of care based on functional medicine for patients with severe IBD.